pointers - C, what does this line do? -

 tl;dr version

-you're creating struct type containing single member named log
+you're creating struct type containing single member named log, used point function printf. used this:

 struct { int (*log)(const char *, ...); } console = { printf }; ... console.log("%s\n", "this test");